-The California Building Code, 2022 edition
+The California Building Code, 2022 Edition

 We’ve put a lot of thought into CBC 2022 and had many discussions about it internally at ENERCALC.
 To be clear, this page is not intended to be or provoke criticism of CBC 2022.
 There’s not much to gain from that for us or you.

 In the past, we supported CBC 2019 at some level.
-WIth CBC 2022, we’ve started with a different approach because of the process we’re about to unwrap below.
+With CBC 2022, we’ve started with a different approach because of the process we’re about to unwrap below.

 Let’s lay out some detail that you’ll need to navigate CBC 2022 and then get to the process itself.